-- Reconceptualization of the curriculum approaches to entrepreneurship. - Rebalance of the theoretical/ practical knowledge of the entrepreneurship - Experience opportunities in the form of internships and fieldwork practice before graduation, to enhance future career plans and entrepreneurship skills and initiatives. - Enhancement of the HEI and market stakeholder institutions regarding the above.
+- Re conceptualization of the curriculum approaches to entrepreneurship. - Rebalance of the theoretical/ practical knowledge of the entrepreneurship - Experience opportunities in the form of internships and fieldwork practice before graduation, to enhance future career plans and entrepreneurship skills and initiatives. - Enhancement of the HEI and market stakeholder institutions regarding the above.

-Questionnaire for teachers and researchers Sample size n = 59 interviewees Data on the respondents:
+Sample size n = 59 interviewees

+Data on the respondents:

-- 64.4% of the interviewee belonged to upper secondary education institutions, - 22% belonged to "Fan S. Noli" University, - and the rest belonged to Lower Secondary Education - 39% of them were teachers of social sciences, - 0.5% were teachers of natural sciences. - The rest belonged to the fields of engineering and technology, human sciences, medicine, agriculture.
+- 64.4% of the interviewee belonged to upper secondary education institutions, - 22% belonged to "Fan S. Noli" University, - and the rest belonged to Lower Secondary Education - 39% of them were teachers of social sciences. - 0.5% were teachers of natural sciences. - The rest belonged to the fields of engineering and technology, human sciences, medicine, agriculture.